SEVerA: Verified Synthesis of Self-Evolving Agents: Overview

-\Tool employs a three-step strategy to solve the constrained learning problem in Eq.~\ref{eq:constrinedLearning}: \textbf{(1) Search:} The planner LLM defines FGGMs with their prompting programs $\prompt$, then samples candidate parametric programs that invoke these FGGMs.
+\textbf{(1) Search:} The planner LLM defines FGGMs with their prompting programs $\prompt$, then samples candidate parametric programs that invoke these FGGMs.
 Direct calls to parametric GMs are disallowed; each must be wrapped within a verified FGGM.

 \textbf{(2) Verify:} \Tool checks all FGGM definitions for well-formedness and then verifies the candidate program against $(\inspec{}, \outspec{})$ using the Dafny built-in verifier.
 If verification fails, error feedback is returned to the planner LLM to refine the candidate (CEGIS-style loop).
 Due to the FGGM setup, any verified program satisfies the behavioral specifications for all parameter values. \textbf{(3) Learn:} The learning step applies unconstrained gradient-based optimization to tune GM parameters, guided by the global task loss $\loss{}$ and local conformance losses from each FGGM.
 For closed-source LLMs without accessible parameters, the learning step is skipped and improvements rely on prompt tuning through $\prompt$.
 We formalize the search-verify-learn loop in \secRef~\ref{sec:keyStepDetails} (Algorithms~\ref{alg:searchVerify} and~\ref{alg:tool}).